Los Angeles apple picking… Are you looking to go apple picking in Los Angeles? Or near Los Angeles?

 1. Willowbrook Apple Farm

-Apple picking season starts at the beginning of September up to when until the apples run out.
+Apple picking season starts at the beginning of September until the apples run out.

-During the fall season they have wine tasting and smores by a bonfire – reservations required.
+During the fall season, Willowbrook Apple Farm has wine tasting and smores by a bonfire – reservations are required.

 If there is one place that has it all during apple season in Oak Glen, it’s Los Rios Rancho.
 They do have different u-pick fruit seasons available.
 Once apple season is in full swing, you can plan a day there.

 It does get busy, especially on the weekends.
-Start the day early by picking apples and allow a couple of hours to do so.
-Then enjoy other fall festivities that may be taking place on the farm… live music, kids crafts, wagon tours, and more.
+Start the day early by picking apples and allow a couple of hours.
+Then enjoy other fall festivities that may be taking place on the farm… live music, kids crafts, wagon tours, a corn maze, and more.

 - Bags and boxes are provided for u-pick.

-- There are 4 parking locations to choose from.
+- There are four parking locations to choose from.

 3. Stone Pantry Orchard

-This small rustic farm and orchard are located in Oak Glen have u-pick apples and u-oppress available on the weekends starting from Labor Day.
+Stone Pantry Orchard is a small rustic orchard in Oak Glen with u-pick apples and u-press cider available on the weekends starting from Labor Day.